 These guidelines can be downloaded as a PDF here: Guidelines for Secular Teaching of Mindfulness

 Mindful Schools transforms school communities from the inside out.
-Founded in 2007, Mindful Schools’ graduates have impacted over 750,000 children worldwide.
+Founded in 2007, Mindful Schools’ graduates have impacted over 2 million children worldwide.
 You can learn more about our online course offerings, Mindfulness Fundamentals and Mindful Educator Essentials.